salnuraqidah/laravel-erapor/README.md

 ## About E-Rapor

-Web application to input final score or student raport.
+<p align="justify">Web application to input final score or student raport.
 It consists of data management from students, teachers, subjects, and students score.It was developed using bootstrap framework, mySql, dan laravel.
-This application has several features:
+This application has several features: </p>

 - User Authentication.
 - User Authorization.